Harley Gallery and Foundation

 The Harley Gallery and Foundation is an educational charity situated on the ducal estate of Welbeck Abbey in North Nottinghamshire.

-The Harley Foundation
+Harley Foundation

 The Harley Foundation was set up in 1977 by Ivy, Duchess of Portland, "to encourage creativity in all of us".
 The Harley Foundation works towards this aim through the activities of The Portland Collection, The Harley Gallery and The Harley Foundation Studios.
 The Harley Foundation is a registered charity and in 2010-11 had a gross income of £11,416,110.

-The Harley Gallery
+Harley Gallery

 The Gallery works towards the Foundation's objectives through the historical and contemporary exhibition programme, craft shop, events and education activities.

 History and architecture

 The Harley Gallery was built in 1994, "converted with great aplomb by Leo Godlewski from the old estate gasworks built by the 5th Duke in 1860."

 The gas works were built to illuminate the 5th Duke's "New Works" at Welbeck, and were one of his early buildings.
 These works provided light and heat for the gallops, gardens and "underground drives which lace the Park... lit both by circular, plate glass skylights and gas lamps fed from the Duke's own purpose-built gas works (now the Harley Gallery)."
 The gas works were in a state of ruin when work began to convert them into the Gallery; however, parts of the original detail and character of the original building were retained - including an original roof truss which is still visible within the building.

 The building won a Civic Trust Award for Architecture in 1995.